JustScrub/aws_lambda_zabbix_mon/README.md

     - VPC endpoint (AWS PrivateLink) for Firehose

 # Done
+ - Naming Convention:
+    - all 'names' (e.g. Zabbix item names, Zabbix host names or trigger names) must be same across Zabbix and AWS config!
+        - set with central config script
+        - main idea: the Zabbix host that manages its stuff has a 'simple' name or 'suffix', on which all other names are based
+        - all zabbix names are lower-case, except for Lambda function name (anything outside of `[]` is lower-case)
+        - LLD rule under the host has (item) name `discovery.<suffix>`
+        - items have name `<zabbix_metric>.metrics.<suffix>[<function_name>]`
+            - if one AWS metric has more statistics tracked by zabbix, the convention would be `<statistic>.<aws_metric>.metrics.<suffix>[<function_name>]`, e.g. `max.duration.metrics.multi-trigger-mapping-zblamb[{#FN_NAME}]` for item prototype
+            - the real item name is defined while configuring the metric in `MetricConfigs` of `metrics_def.py`
+        - triggers have name `<severity>.<zabbix_metric>.triggers.<suffix>[<function_name>]`
+        - proxy has name `proxy.<suffix>`
+        - host group has name `group.<suffix>`

  - Setup Metric Stream:
-    - namespace: AWS/Lambda, metric: Error
+    - namespace: AWS/Lambda, metric: Errors, Duration
-    - Firehose source = DirectPUT, output based on one of approaches
+    - Firehose source = DirectPUT
-    - CloudWatch sends accumulated metrics per 60 seconds, Firehose buffers incomming data for specified duration (Minimum = 60 min | 1MB data)
+    - CloudWatch sends accumulated metrics per 60 seconds
     - CloudWatch -> Firehose -> Transformation Lambda -> "S3" / any other destination
-        - Transformation Lambda:
+        - Transformation Lambda `basic_handler`:
-            - is in VPC with Zabbix Proxy/Server -- can be private!
+            - can be in VPC with Zabbix Proxy/Server if the proxy/server is in a private subnet on EC2
             - takes data "to transform"
-            - only extracts ".values.sum", ".timestamp" and ".dimensions.functionName" (from jsons with single dimension)
+            - extracts ".values", ".timestamp" and ".dimensions.functionName" (from jsons with single dimension)
+            - transforms extracted data to Zabbix Trapper packet based on configured metrics in `metrics_def.py`
-            - sends extracted data to Zabbix Proxy/Server with a specific zabbix hostname (e.g. zabbix-lambda-errors) in a Zabbix packet
+            - sends extracted data to Zabbix Proxy/Server
             - returns ``{"recordID": "provided ID by Firehose", "result": "Dropped", "data": ""}`` to Firehose
                 - Firehorse does not pass it forward to the destination